-Registration is completed by attendance on designated registration confirmation days, completion of all Registry procedures, and payment of fees at the Registry.
-See "Notification And Acceptance of Admission" on page 21..
+Registration is completed by attendance on designated registration confirmation days, completion of all Registry procedures, and payment of fees at the Office of the Registrar.
+Any changes from the initial registration must be made by following Registry Add/Drop procedures.